EvadeMaster/SaladBind-1/README.md

 You can do this by letting UnstableBind search your log file, entering your Salad Auth token, or enter your Rig ID manually.

-### Automatic (Read from Salad logs) (Recommended)
+### Automatic (Read from Salad logs)

-This method is the most convenient.
-UnstableBindwill search your Salad's log file for your Rig ID and save it automatically.
+⚠️ You'll have to use Salad [0.5.6](https://github.com/SaladTechnologies/salad-applications/releases/tag/0.5.6) UnstableBind will search your Salad's log file for your Rig ID and save it automatically.

 1. Make sure that "Override GPU Compatibility Detection" is enabled in your Salad settings.
 If this is disabled, Salad might not log your Prohashing details.
 2. Start mining with the Salad app normally for 5-15 minutes (the "Chopping" stage)